Boehringer-Ingelheim/dv.listings/README.md

 # dv.listings

-DaVinci's *dv.listings* module displays arbitrary datasets as listings.
+The listings module from DaVinci's {dv.listings} package displays arbitrary datasets as listings.
 Users can select the dataset to be shown, and specify which columns of the dataset should be displayed as well as their order.
 The displayed columns can be sorted and filtered.
-Moreover, the table can be filtered to show only entries containing a keyword entered by the user.
+Moreover, the listing can be filtered to show only entries containing a keyword specified by the user.
 The module is not limited to usage of one data source, most notably, it can handle data from ADaM or SDTM.

 <img src="man/figures/table_main_view.PNG" width="100%" />

-The module is prepared to be used in combination with *dv.manager* and supports its bookmarking functionality.
+The module is prepared to be used in combination with DaVinci's {dv.manager} package and supports its bookmarking functionality.

 ## Installation

-Feel free to copy the following code chunk to install the latest version of *dv.listings*.
+Feel free to copy the following code chunk to install the latest version of {dv.listings}.

 ``` r
 if (!require("remotes")) install.packages("remotes")
 remotes::install_github("Boehringer-Ingelheim/dv.listings")
 ```

-Since the *dv.listings* module is intended to be used within an application created by means of DaVinci’s *dv.manager* package, make sure that you have installed *dv.manager* with a version number equally to or higher than 2.1.0
+Since the listings module is intended to be used within an application created by means of DaVinci's module manager, make sure that you have installed {dv.manager} with a version number equally to or higher than 2.1.0.

 ## Data requirements

-As stated above, *dv.listings* can display data from various data sources, such as (but not limited to) SDTM and ADaM.
-However, in order for the column filters to work, columns need to be converted to appropriate types, e.g. categorial data should be stored as factors, numbers as numeric, etc. The easiest way to convert the data is by using `convert_data()` which comes along the package.
-An example can be found in the section below.
+As stated above, the listings module can display data from various data sources.
+However, for the column filters to function correctly, columns need to be converted to the appropriate data types, e.g., categorical data should be stored as factor, numbers as numeric, etc. To simplify data conversion, the package provides a convenient function called `convert_data()`.
+An example demonstrating the usage of this function can be found in the section below.

 Note that `dv.listings` drops row names.
 In case your dataset is equipped